 Once again we’re throwing a rapid-fire one-day jam, open to anyone and everyone interested in all things game.
-Like last time, we’ll announce the theme a few days before the event so everyone has a bit of notice to plan stuff out (or, just turn up and wing it!).
+Like always we’ll announce the theme a few days before the event so everyone has a bit of notice to plan stuff out (or, just turn up and wing it!).
 Solo and groups are both A-OK, and it doesn’t even have to be a videogame: if board games or anything else is more your bag, that’s cool too.
 Our only rule is: you have to show your game off at the end!

 For more info, drop us an email: MCRgamejam@gmail.com

 or, you can follow us on Twitter: @MCRgamejam